 This eye cream has a delicate, gel-cream texture, but its main ingredients are orange fruit and peppermint leaf water, which, though diluted, are still far too irritating to use around the eyes.

 Further down the list are fragrant neroli oil and other fragrance components, such as amyl cinnamal, linalool, and limonene -- all problematic ingredients for skin that have no research showing they are capable of diminishing dark circles and puffiness.
 If anything, the irritating ingredients in this moisturizer will create, not ease, puffy eyes.
 Actually, almost all the plant ingredients in this eye cream are a problem for skin anywhere on the face.
-On another note; be sure to see More Info to learn why, in truth, you don't need a product labeled as an eye cream for your eye area -- and also learn how irritation hurts your skin.
+On another note; be sure to see More Info to learn why, in truth,most eye creams are not necessary -- and also learn how irritation hurts your skin.

 What about Decleor's reference to aquaporins?
 They're a group of 13 different cellular membrane proteins that form water channels in living things to regulate the water content of skin and other organs.